Chetan Bhagat’s Remarks Promote Rape Culture and Sexual Repression in the Same Breath

 How Kapil Dev Dismissing Mental Illnesses as Fads Actively Harms People

 It is precisely this attitude that has manifested as a society so ashamed of the very notion of sex that it not only deprives children of sex education, but also basic biology.
-Most of us have encountered teachers who rush through chapters on the reproductive system, if not skip over them completely, simply because they deem even scientific deliberations on the human anatomy, obscene.
+Most of us have encountered teachers who rush through chapters on the reproductive system — if not skip them completely — simply because they deem even scientific deliberations on the human anatomy, obscene.
 As such, children grow up learning about sex through porn, and then grow up with a toxic — and, at times, even criminal — outlook towards sex.
 Evidently, then, it is remarks like those of Bhagat’s that arguably lead the youth far more astray than Javed’s social media content allegedly does.

 Bhagat’s track record in his books, too, betrays a disconnect in his comprehension of gender dynamics.
-In 2016, Bhagat wrote a book, One Indian Girl, from the perspective of a woman, and genuinely believed he was doing a favor to women by tackling the “social issue” of feminism through his work.
+In 2016, Bhagat wrote a book, One Indian Girl, from the perspective of a woman, and genuinely believed he was doing a favor to women everywhere by tackling the “social issue” of feminism through his work.
 “Well, firstly, just a male author telling a story from a female point of view is, it’s kind of bringing attention….
 Because a popular male author is doing it, I think that itself….
 It tries to understand feminism,” he told Mint in an interview.

-The female protagonist of this book, a successful investment banker, says things like, “[N]o Punjabi male will like me, I don’t have breasts the size of footballs like other Punjabi women,” benefitting Bhagat’s understanding of feminism — whatever that is — in the process.
+As for the book itself, it’s protagonist, a successful investment banker, says things like, “[N]o Punjabi male will like me, I don’t have breasts the size of footballs like other Punjabi women,” benefitting Bhagat’s understanding of feminism — whatever that is — in the process.

 At the peak of his long-term career in misogyny, though, rest the #MeToo allegations against him.
-As such, what’s more surprising than Bhagat’s remarks is the fact that he continues to be provided with platforms to channel his sexism.
-And that reflects more poorly on us than on him.
+As such, what’s more surprising than Bhagat’s remarks is the fact that he continues to be provided with platforms to channel his sexism; that reflects more poorly on us than on him.

-As writer Kahini Iyer had noted in an Arré article from 2019, “Clearly, there’s a reason Bhagat, a guy who slipped out of a cheating scandal by calling his wife the Parvati to his Shiva, is still considered a youth icon on his 45th birthday.
+As writer Kahini Iyer had noted in a 2019 article, “Clearly, there’s a reason Bhagat, a guy who slipped out of a cheating scandal by calling his wife the Parvati to his Shiva, is still considered a youth icon on his 45th birthday.
 Is this a sign that the chief values of future generations will be opportunism and thinly veiled misogyny?”